Stochastic partial differential equations describing neutral genetic diversity under short range and long range dispersal: Main results

 We now want to extend the previous analysis to a situation in which reproduction events can affect arbitrarily large regions and such that these large scale reproduction events take place often enough to significantly alter the qualitative behaviour of the SLFV.
 This will result in increased correlations between the genetic compositions of different spatial locations, both through non-local diffusion and correlations in the noise driving the fluctuations of the limiting process.
-We can then derive an extension of the Wright-Malécot formula of Theorem~\ref{thm:WM_fixed_radius} under long range dispersal.